sc137/content_creation/content_creation.md

 # Review, Review, Review, Refresh

-Review your content before you publish.
+* Review your content before you publish

-Get someone else to read your content and check if it "makes sense" to them.
+* Does your content "make sense" to someone else?

-Make yourself a reminder to go through your site and make sure the content is current.
+* Make yourself a reminder to go through your site and make sure the content is current

 <img src="images/reminder.gif" width=250px>